Expected Dividend Increases In April 2020 (Hopefully)

 The story for dividend investors in March 2020 was unfortunately a negative one.
 High-profile dividends from some of the largest oil companies and other hard-hit industries were coming in what felt like daily.
 Here are some of the major dividend cuts that were announced at the time I wrote this article:

-- Occidental Petroleum (NYSE:OXY) slashed its dividend by 80%.
+- Occidental Petroleum (OXY) slashed its dividend by 80%.
 Lanny was all over this one, even predicting the cut the night before it happened in this article.
 All eyes are focused on the other major, integrated oil companies.
 Currently, they are cutting capital spending, suspending buyback programs, and unfortunately, laying some individuals off in an effort to fight off the impact of low oil prices.
 Will this be enough to save their dividends if low oil persists?
 That's the question.

-- Delta (NYSE:DAL), and nearly every other airline, suspended their dividend for the foreseeable future.
+- Delta (DAL), and nearly every other airline, suspended their dividend for the foreseeable future.
 This one is not very surprising.

-- Boeing (NYSE:BA) suspended its dividend.
+- Boeing (BA) suspended its dividend.
 The company continues to have problems.
 Coronavirus wasn't the root cause of all the company's problems, but it dealt the final blow to the company's dividend.

 - Retail, restaurants, and hotels have also seen many companies cut their dividend.
 Again, this isn't surprising due to the stay-at-home orders.
 There are many of companies in this sector that were impacted, and I cannot list them all.
-Here are the major companies: Marriott (NASDAQ:MAR), Hilton (NYSE:HLT), Gap (NYSE:GPS), Macy's (M), Nordstrom (NYSE:JWN), Darden Restaurants (NYSE:DRI), Cheesecake Factory (NASDAQ:CAKE), and Cracker Barrel (NASDAQ:CBRL).
+Here are the major companies: Marriott (MAR), Hilton (HLT), Gap (GPS), Macy's (M), Nordstrom (JWN), Darden Restaurants (DRI), Cheesecake Factory (CAKE), and Cracker Barrel (CBRL).

 The dividend cuts also caused us to do some deep reflecting.
 After each cut, we talked and thought about how we wanted to change our investment strategy during these troubling times.
 Our dividend stock screener still holds strong.
 These three simple metrics have served us very well over the years.
 However, we have felt the need to dig deeper with each investment while things are uncertain.